The Uninvited (2008 film): Plot

-Later that night, a thunderstorm commences, and Lee sees a man, Helmut (Zia Harris), in her driveway who is struck by lightning.
+Later that night, a thunderstorm commences, and Lee sees a man, Helmut, in her driveway who is struck by lightning.
 He supernaturally revives as a zombie just as Lee blindly runs out of the house in fright.
 Zombie Helmut pursues her and takes her back into the house before she locks him out.
 Lee finds a bag enclosed with bloodstained sheets in the basement.
-Helena breaks into the house armed with a gun, revealing it’s hers.
-She tells Lee the truth that Nick hid from her, admitting she was suicidal and needy for cash, so in desperation, she made a deal to hand over the care of her baby to Nick, both for money and also to prevent children’s aid from taking her baby.
+Helena breaks into the house armed with a gun, revealing it's hers.
+She tells Lee the truth that Nick hid from her, admitting she was suicidal and needy for cash, so in desperation, she made a deal to hand over the care of her baby to Nick, both for money and also to prevent children's aid from taking her baby.

 Wanting her baby back, Helena awaits Nick's arrival.
 Zombie Helmut breaks in and Helena shoots him, though she becomes mortally injured and pleads with Lee to save her baby before she dies.
 Eventually, Lee becomes a psychological survivalist, overcoming her deepest fears.
 During the search for the baby, it's revealed the baby was left in the house.
 Nick concedes to Lee he is working for certain "forces" and plans to offer the baby up for a sacrificial ritual to be performed in their haunted house in exchange for the resolution of their financial problems.
 Lee is against it and prepares to shoot him with the gun, but Nick threatens to harm the child.
 Zombie Helmut appears and kills Nick to take the baby.
 Lee shoots him, however.
 The next day, Lee departs the house with the baby, leaving the demonic spirits behind.
 As she is walking down a road, zombie Helena watches her child being carried away.